Mohammad Anwar Jung Talukdar

-Talukdar Mohammad Anwar Jung was a Bangladesh Awami League politician and the former Member of Parliament of Dhaka-18.
+Talukdar Mohammad Anwar Jung was a Bangladesh Awami League politician and a member of parliament for Dhaka-18.

 Career

 Talukdar was elected to parliament from Dhaka-18 as a Bangladesh Awami League candidate in 1973.
-He died in 1986.

 Personal life

 Talukdar's son, Talukdar Mohammad Towhid Jung Murad, became a member of parliament from his constituency in 2008.

+Death

+Talukdar Mohammad Anwar Jung died in 1986.